aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/gen-ai-training-testing/accelerate/README.md

   --base_model "Qwen/Qwen3-8B"
 ```

-By default, this merges LoRA weights into the base model.
+The script automatically finds the latest checkpoint in `results/{base_model}/`.
+By default, it merges LoRA weights into the base model for maximum compatibility.
 To save as a LoRA adapter:

 ```bash
 python convert_checkpoint_to_hf.py \